abhi3700/My_Learning_Databases/Postgres/commands.md

   SELECT * FROM users;
   ```

+- Drop/Delete a table: `DROP TABLE IF EXISTS users;`
 - List all schemas: `\dn`
 - List all the users and their roles: `\du`
 - Get a specific user: `\du <username>`